 - 1. The Applicant hereby undertakes to all Participants and to the EPC to perform the obligations imposed by and to comply with the provisions of the Rulebook, as modified from time to time, with effect from the Effective Date. - 2.
-The Applicant makes the following representations and warranties: - 2.1 The Applicant has the power and authority to enter into and has taken all corporate action to authorise its entry into the Scheme and to perform the obligations and comply with the provisions of the Rulebook.
+The Applicant makes the following representations and warranties:

-^{}Please include the text in square brackets if this Adherence Agreement covers more than one entity.
+\Please include the text in square brackets if this Adherence Agreement covers more than one entity.

-- 2.2 The signatories of the Applicant [and the agent signing on behalf of the Applicant] have all necessary corporate authorisations and the power and authority to bind the Applicant to the Rulebook. - 2.3 The Applicant shall ensure that it satisfies and will at all times during its participation in the Scheme satisfy the eligibility criteria for participation in the Scheme as set out in the Rulebook, including, but not limited to, the requirement to be able to process an SCT Inst as defined in the Rulebook, 24 hours a day on all Calendar Days of the year (this includes all business continuity arrangements set up by the Participant itself or on behalf of the Participant to guarantee the processing of an SCT Inst).
-If at any time, the Applicant has reason to believe that it no longer satisfies such criteria, or may be unable to satisfy such criteria, it shall notify the EPC Immediately of the circumstances. - 2.4 The Applicant is in a position to comply with all of the obligations set out in the Rulebook by the "Readiness Date" as stated in the accompanying Schedule. - 3.
+- 2.1 The Applicant has the power and authority to enter into and has taken all corporate action to authorise its entry into the Scheme and to perform the obligations and comply with the provisions of the Rulebook. - 2.2 The signatories of the Applicant [and the agent signing on behalf of the Applicant] have all necessary corporate authorisations and the power and authority to bind the Applicant to the Rulebook. - 2.3 The Applicant shall ensure that it satisfies and will at all times during its participation in the Scheme satisfy the eligibility criteria for participation in the Scheme as set out in the Rulebook.
+If at any time, the Applicant has reason to believe that it no longer satisfies such criteria, or may be unable to satisfy such criteria, it shall notify the EPC immediately of the circumstances. - 2.4 The Applicant is in a position to comply with all of the obligations set out in the Rulebook by the "Readiness Date" as stated in the accompanying Schedule. - 3.
 By submitting this completed form of Adherence Agreement the Applicant agrees to be bound by the provisions of the EPC's Internal Rules governing applications for participation in the Scheme, whether or not it becomes a Participant. - 4.
 Any communication, including service of process, to be made with the Applicant under or in connection with the Rulebook shall be made in writing and addressed to the Applicant at the address set out above. - 5.
 The Applicant consents to the publication of its name and basic details of its adherence application on the public website of the EPC. - 6.
 This Agreement is governed by Belgian law.